CZ-NIC/fred-docs/index.rst

 FRED |version| Documentation
 ============================

-This documentation aids users of the **Free Registry for ENUM and Domains**, the domain name registry software developed by `CZ.NIC <http://www.nic.cz>`_ as an open-source solution.
+This documentation aids various user groups of the **Free Registry for ENUM and Domains**, the domain name registry software developed by `CZ.NIC <http://www.nic.cz>`_ as an open-source solution.